 And now, back to writing novels!!! ![]() I'm often asked about how I write my books, whether I outline them first or just start writing.
 But really my books come to me in a series of images and then questions, which I then seek to answer.
 For A DEATH ALONG THE RIVER FLEET, the image that came to me is essentially what has been portrayed on the cover.
 The image was of a disheveled woman, barefoot and clad only in a simple shift, covered in blood that was not her own.
 In my mind, she had no memory of who she was, or what had happened to her.
 But that's where the questions started....
 First, I needed to think about where Lucy could encounter her that was plausible.
 I thought maybe on the London Bridge, but the Bridge had been damaged by the Great Fire, and I didn't think Lucy could be walking in that direction.
 So I thought about other options, and ended up having Lucy encounter the woman on Holborn Bridge, by the rancid River Fleet when out delivering books.
 Then, I began to think about what Lucy would do when she found the woman--how would she react?
 Lucy, being Lucy, decides that she can't just leave this poor afflicted woman to the devices of suspicious townspeople, and takes her to a physician she knows.
 And then that led to more questions.
 What would a more educated person think about the woman's illness?
 What kind of healed wounds might the woman have, under closer inspection?
 How could they learn the woman's identity--what kind of clues could be on her person?
 And of course lastly--whose blood was on the woman?
 Those are the types of questions that I would ask myself, to keep my story moving forward....
 If you are interested in reading an excerpt, you can see how these questions involved into the story at the heart of A DEATH ALONG THE RIVER FLEET. ![]() I am delighted to be joined on my blog today by Bridgette R Alexander, author of SOUTHERN GOTHIC: A Celine Caldwell Mystery (to be released March 15, 2016).
 I had the pleasure of reading Bridgette's debut novel a few weeks ago, and I was struck by the authenticity of her main character's voice.
 I thought that her amateur sleuth, Celine Caldwell, came across as a "real" teenager--which is actually not an easy feat.
 So I asked Bridgette to talk about her experience with writing YA fiction.
 SC: Bridgette, why did you decide to write YA?
 BA: I grew up loving ABC’s after school specials.
 What I liked about them was that each story was told from the perspective of a teenage girl, usually, and it gave me a sense that I wasn’t alone in my day-to-day struggles as an adolescent.
 By that I mean, adolescence is a tough place to be in and you’re there for a long period of time.
 You are caught between two worlds, one world of a child – its only two or three years ago you were taken to the junior’s section of a department store and your mother was selecting clothes for you.
 Your world was pretty much being established by the adults around you.
 Then, there is this other world of [looming] adulthood.
 Total and complete agency – by you; at 14 or 16 you can make some decisions for yourself, at least what you’re going to wear and who your friends are; and the biggest of all – eros – your attraction and your identity.
 For me, those moments were paramount.
 So much so, that I like to view being an adult as an old-kid with benefits.
 SC: Are there any authors who particularly inspired you?
 BA: I was introduced to some of my all-time favorite authors when I was in the 7th grade: Mark Twain; John Steinbeck; James Baldwin; William Faulkner; Tennessee Williams; and Hermann Melville.
 I loved how those works transformed me into the worlds the authors created and caused me to think about the world I inhabited.
 Then on my own I found the works of other authors and also fell in love with them: Jackie Collins; Harold Robbins; Judith Krantz; I know, I know…they are not exactly children’s authors, but I so loved their works.
 Mystery and thriller writers I just adore – Agatha Christie, Steven King Joyce Carol Oates and Sarah Paretsky; and of YA writers I really love the work of Sarah Dessen, I love her stories.
 She totally captures the voice of a strong, independent teenage girl.
 There are sooo many writers I love, these are just a few of them.
 SC: What do you enjoy most about writing YA?
 BA: I like seeing the world fresh again.
 SC: What kinds of challenges have you faced in writing YA?
 BA: In writing…not so much.
 At the moment when I could visualize Celine Caldwell and her life, then her all of her friends and their lives, it was like a motion picture – fluid, moving, colorful and rich with characters.
 For me it’s been more of a head-game I've had to overcome.
 The notion of the solitary artist…alone in his or her misery as the only path to creativity is a romantic construct.
 One that at the on-start of developing and trying to write the Celine Caldwell Mysteries, I thought I was bound to adapt.
 It was difficult.
 As a scholar my life was writing among other scholars; sharing my works and dissecting that work with other scholars.
 As a scholar and thinker I led a fully engaged life.
 Only in the archives and the library stacks would I actually be in solitude.
 When I adapted to my writing the engaged-life I was used to, it felt real and true.
 I am creating characters, developing scenes, structuring the chapters, going back and forth with my editors.
 SC: How do you make sure your characters are “authentic”?
 In terms of voice, dialogue, mannerisms?
 BA: At the beginning of writing Celine Caldwell Mystery series, I organized a teen council made up of girls between the ages of 12 and 18.
 We’d meet and I’d give them a Celine-Scenario and ask them what would they do or if Celine’s actions were authentic for a teenager, and not just as a teen being driven by an adult.
 It was important for me to remove myself as much as possible from the equation of Celine Caldwell, 16 year old art world sleuth.
 Now that’s more of the technical work I’ve done, compared to the easy going fun time I make time for in talking and listening to teen voices.
 I continue to spend a good deal of time with teenagers because I strongly believe from where I stand it easy for me to “slip” back into the voice and mannerism of an adult person.
 SC: I know you have a daughter...did you learn anything from her that helped you write your book, or offer insight into the teenager experience?
 BA: My daughter is the inspiration behind Celine Caldwell.
 I created [Celine] when my daughter was a newborn.
 I’d often imagine her future -- how would she relate to the world; what would she look like once she becomes a teenager.
 My daughter’s life is very different from my upbringing.
 Her life looks more like the character Celine Caldwell’s with the big exception, my daughter has a doting mother and father.
 SC: What advice if any would you offer someone interested in writing YA?
 People or writers hear this a lot…but it stands to be repeated.
 Write what you know and do it from your soul. ![]() Bridgette R. Alexander is a modern art historian.
 She received her graduate training in 19th century French art history at the University of Chicago.
 Alexander worked with some of the world’s greatest museums in New York, Paris, Berlin and Chicago and developed art education programs; curated exhibits; she has taught and published in art history.
 She’s been featured in a number of publications including, Art + Auction Magazine; the Wall Street Journal; and the Washington Post.
 SOUTHERN GOTHIC is her debut novel.
 Alexander currently lives in Chicago and when not writing, she takes her husband, daughter and friends on midnight tours of the cultural institutions.
 Visit her website (http://celinecaldwell.com).
 There is a long tradition of authors using pseudonyms or writing under Anonymous, and I'm always curious about what makes someone wish to write under someone else's name.
 I asked Sharon Pisacreta to join me on my blog today, to discuss why she uses pseudonyms (FOUR!) and how she chose them.
 Her first book in a new series, DYING FOR STRAWBERRIES, will be released November 1, 2016. ![]() Along with spies and people in the witness protection program, authors often feel compelled to change identities.
 My upcoming mystery series will be released under ‘Sharon Farrow’.
 It will be the fourth name I’ve used as an author.
 When my stories and articles first began to appear in magazines, I proudly used the name I was born with.
 Although it was a tricky Italian name that few non-Italians could pronounce, it made my family happy.
 However I learned that Shakespeare’s question “What’s in a name?” has special meaning for authors.
 After I sold my first novel, I thought I’d make things easier for my readers and decided on ‘Sharon Kirk’ as a pseudonym (yes, I’m a Trekkie).
 Unfortunately, someone in production forgot to read my contract and released that first book under my Italian name.
 Two other books followed, accompanied by numerous calls from my publisher asking how to pronounce ‘Pisacreta’.
 Sales reps ran into problems with my name when speaking with distributors.
 One of my novels was sold as part of a six-book package on the Home Shopping Network, eliciting more questions on exactly how the TV host should say my name.
 My editor finally asked if I would mind taking a pseudonym.
 I was happy to oblige.
 This time I went with ‘Cynthia Kirk’.
 It sounded British, elegant, and impossible to mispronounce.
 Soon after, I put aside novel writing and returned to magazine work under my maiden name.
 I got back in the novel writing game when a friend and fellow author convinced me to team up with her on a mystery series.
 Because our previous novels were in the romance and western genres, we needed a pen name for our historical mystery series.
 Marketing is everything in publishing, and an author’s name is a form of branding.
 If readers want to buy your mystery novel, they don’t want to be confused if you also write science fiction under the same name.
 We wanted an easy name to spell and remember.
 The result was D.E.
 Ireland.
 Since our series is based on Shaw’s Pygmalion and stars Eliza Doolittle, we chose her initials, transposing them for our first name.
 Ireland was selected because George Bernard Shaw was born and raised in Dublin.
 As a writing team, a pen name seemed necessary.
 Few teams publish under one of the pair’s real name.
 A notable exception is the Ian Rutledge mystery series by Charles Todd, written by Charles and his mother Caroline.
 Normally, a new pseudonym is created for the duo, such as Alice Alfonsi and husband Marc Cerasino who write as ‘Cleo Coyle’.
 All writers should keep a few pen names in their back pocket.
 If you’re prolific, publishers don’t want to flood the market with too any books under one name in the same year.
 Because Dean Koontz sometimes published eight books a year, he wrote under eleven different names.
 Famous authors may feel constrained by their success and want to try something new under a pseudonym.
 J.K.
 Rowling writes mystery novels as Robert Galbraith, Stephen King’s alter ego is Richard Bachman.
 When Anne Rice switched from vampires to erotica, she did so under two pen names.
 And prolific romance author Nora Roberts chose to write as J.D.
 Robb for her futuristic mysteries.
 Because mysteries are so popular, many authors meet demand by writing more than one series under different names.
 Vicki Delaney writes cozies and suspense novels under both the pseudonym Eva Gates and her own name.
 Eva K. Sandstrom uses the pseudonym JoAnna Carl for her long running Chocoholic series.
 Some authors simply prefer using a pseudonym.
 Janet Quin-Harkin became Rhys Bowen.
 Juliet Marion Hulme writes as Anne Perry.
 As we did with D.E.
 Ireland, choosing a gender neutral pen name also helps attract male readers not prone to buying novels by women.
 Famous examples include Marion McChesney Gibbons writing as M.C.
 Beaton, and Edith Mary Pargeter as Ellis Peters.
 A publisher might also insist on a pseudonym if books written under a previous name had lackluster sales.
 They often feel it is best to start fresh with a new writing identity.
 Whether it’s due to a difficult name to pronounce, being too prolific, a poor sales record, switching genres, a writing collaboration, or a desire to conceal your gender, taking on a pseudonym is always an adventure.
 Finally, writing under a pen name provides a measure of anonymity – and a bit of welcome distance.
 A bad review directed at books written under your real name cuts a little sharper than one aimed at one written under a pseudonym.
 It may sound odd, but it’s true.
 That alone may be worth a name change. ![]() Sharon Farrow writes The Berry Basket Mysteries set in Oriole Point, Michigan.
 The first book in the series, DYING FOR STRAWBERRIES, will be released on November 1, 2016.
 While this is her debut as ‘Sharon Farrow’, she wrote romance novels under both ‘Sharon Pisacreta’ and ‘Cynthia Kirk’.
 In 2013, she took on another pseudonym as one half of the writing duo, ‘D.E.
 Ireland’, the Agatha Award nominated authors of the Eliza Doolittle/Henry Higgins mystery series.
 I think it looks beautiful!
 Great movement--a fresh direction.
 Who is that woman anyway..?
 Why is she running...?

 Susanna CalkinsHistorian.
 Mystery writer.
 Researcher.
 Teacher.
 Occasional blogger.
-Blogs I enjoy
+Categories

 All